tdilauro/Simplified-wiki/TemporaryTokenAccessControl.md

 Temporary Token Access Control (TTAC) is a simple "DRM" scheme which makes no effort to encrypt or obfuscate the resources it guards.
 Instead, access to the guarded resources is controlled by temporary tokens.
 If you have a token, you can download the resource.
 This allows a library to delegate to its patrons, on a temporary basis, the ability to download a guarded resource such as an EPUB.

 Other DRM systems use the [Client Token Protocol](https://github.com/NYPL-Simplified/Simplified/wiki/DRMAutodiscoverySpecs#the-client-token-protocol) to guide users through the registration process.
-With this TTAC, the Client Token Protocol is pretty much the whole thing.
+With  TTAC, the Client Token Protocol is pretty much the whole thing.
 Once you have a client token, you can use it as a bearer token to request the guarded resource directly.

 # Worked example